michael-milette/moodle-filter_filtercodes/README.md

 * {ifmanager}{/ifmanager} : Will display the enclosed content only if the user is logged-in as a manager.
 * {ifminmanager}{/ifminmanager} : Will display the enclosed content only if the user is logged-in as a manager or above.
 * {ifadmin}{/ifadmin} : Will display the enclosed content only if the user is logged-in as an administrator.
+* {ifhome}{/ifhome} : Will display the enclosed content only if the user is on the Moodle Home Front Page.

 If the condition is not met in the particular context, the specified tag and it's content will be removed.